The Capital Of Brazil Is Buenos Aires

 - Tom Clancy's HAWX had the protagonist and his wingmates defending Rio de Janeiro against an invasion from a hostile foreign entity.
 Numerous references are made to a presidential palace and the Brazilian leaders.

-- Sengoku 3 have a Brazilian stage, with lots of freak mutants, Tribal sound (in African style) and a huge Mayan temple.
+- Sengoku 3 has a Brazilian stage, with lots of freak mutants, Tribal sound (in African style) and a huge Mayan temple.

 - Marvel Superheroes War Of The Gems (an SNES Marvel Universe beat em up by Capcom) shows some Mayan Temples in background on the Brazilian stage.